wuruwuru/independent-arts/README.md

-# wuruwuru
+# Independent Arts
-A community studio for passion projects
+A network for creators

 Built with [Astro](https://astro.build/), Javascript, HTML and CSS (SCSS)